kelmouloudi/30-Pandas-Exercises-With-Real-Hospital-Data/README.md

-This is the repository for the Medium article "Exercises on SQL and Pandas with Solutions - Level 1"
+This is the repository for the Medium article "30 Pandas Exercises With Real Hospital Data (+Hints & Solutions)"

 The schema for the used data is as follows: